Fall-Off-the-Bone Salted Whole Chicken Recipe (鹽焗雞)

 Instructions

-1. After fully cleaned the chicken, pad dry with paper towels.
+1. After fully cleaning the chicken, pat it dry with paper towels.

 2. Season the chicken with salt.
 Cover it up with plastic wrap.
 Marinate in the fridge overnight.

-3. The next day, pad dry the chicken with paper towels again.
+3. The next day, pat the chicken dry with paper towels again.

 5. Wrap the chicken in parchment paper.
 Then, tie it up with cooking twines.
 Set aside.